 - and the digital divide (nationally, regionally, and/or globally; age-based, class-based, etc.)

-Pre-recorded video presentations From slides with voice-overs and “talking head” videos to video essays, anything goes here.
-Videos should be 15 minutes max.
-(We will screen videos and return/reject videos that fail to comply with the 15-minute max.)
-Please consider questions of accessibility and at least provide subtitles/captions (or your scripts) to accompany your videos.
+Pre-recorded video presentations from slides with voice-overs and “talking head” videos to video essays, anything were permitted.
+Videos had to be 15 minutes max.
+(We screened videos and returned/rejected videos that failed to comply with the 15-minute max.).
+Scholars were asked to consider questions of accessibility and at least provide subtitles/captions (or your scripts) to accompany their videos.
 Texts with illustrations/slides Max.
 1,500 words and 10 illustrations.

 Thematic Tracks, Round tables, and On-Site Workshops

-Scholars are invited to submit pitches for thematic tracks, round tables, and/or on-site workshops.
+Scholars were invited to submit pitches for thematic tracks, round tables, and/or on-site workshops.
 If your pitch is accepted, we will put you in charge of recruiting/selecting speakers.

-- No more than a third of the contributors of a given track, roundtable, or workshop may be from one institution.
-Workshops, roundtables, and tracks with too many participants from one institution may be canceled/rejected.
+- No more than a third of the contributors of a given track, roundtable, or workshop were allowed to come from one institution.
+Workshops, roundtables, and tracks with too many participants from one institution were canceled/rejected.

-- Max. two thirds of the contributors may be from one country (in terms of affiliation or—if independent scholars are involved—place of residence).
+- Max. two thirds of the contributors were to be from one country (in terms of affiliation or—if independent scholars are involved—place of residence).

 Confirmed Keynote Speakers